clay-curry/clay-curry/README.md

   - the secret sauce
   - (full-paying-customer, not endorsed, not seeking it)

-- Interests: functional programming, modular programming, static module bundlers, and debugging / optimizing tools
+- Interests: the customer, DX, frontend cloud, engineering runtimes

 <!--